 Each NBA team will play an 82-game regular season: 41 home and 41 away.
 The Magic will play 52 games vs. the Eastern Conference (18 games vs. the Atlantic Division, 18 games vs. the Central Division and 16 games vs. the Southeast Division) and 30 games against the Western Conference (10 games each vs. the Northwest Division, the Southwest Division and the Pacific Division).

-Orlando will play a total of 17 home games on Friday, Saturday and Sunday this season.
-The 2010-11 Magic schedule also features 20 back-to-back contests (40 games played on consecutive nights), including 12 “fly-out” games, where Orlando hosts the first game then hits the road immediately for the second.
+Orlando will play a total of 20 home games on Friday, Saturday and Sunday this season.
+The 2011-12 Magic schedule also features 17 back-to-back contests (34 games played on consecutive nights).

-Orlando closes the season on Wednesday, April 13 at home against Indiana.
+Orlando closes the season on Wednesday, April 18 at Boston.